everett1992/wp/README.md

 $ wp change [file]
 ```

-Changes the background image to the file passed, loads the .Xres file
+Changes the background image to a random image from the ~/.wallpapers directory, or the file passed, and  loads the .Xres file
-into xrdb, and links the .colors file to ~/.colors.
-If no file is passed a random file from the backgrounds
+into xrdb so xterm or urxvt will use the colors.
+It also links a script to ~/.colors.
+If you `source ~/.colors` in a script
-directory is used.
+you can use the generated colors with $COLOR0, $COLOR1, ...

 ```